Pr0x1mas/beenz-bot/README.md

 Changes the server name to 'Colony of Heinz' and sets icon to our flag

 ### $rape
 Removes all permissions for everyone and deletes all channels.
-Then it spams a new channel with hentai.
+Then it spams a new channel with hentai, waits 5 seconds, and bans eveyone it can.